Un Sueño Libre

-The girls and their parents were friends of artist Juan Sánchez, and he snapped the original photograph of this “moment in the street.”
-He made a lithographic print of the photograph and collaged it onto the center of this larger lithographic print, emphasizing the importance of the girls’ image by drawing red, blue, yellow, and black lines around its edges.
+Juan Sánchez photographed this “moment in the street” when his friends’ children paused with their flowers and bicycle.
+The girls in front are smiling openly; the taller girl in back looks solemn and somewhat protective with her hands on the others’ shoulders.
+Sunlight falls on the street and the girls’ faces, highlighting their youth and vulnerability.
+Sánchez made a lithographic print of the photograph and then collaged it onto the center of this larger print, emphasizing the importance of the girls’ portrait by drawing red, blue, yellow, and black lines around its edges.

-Five other images surround the central picture, each of which is dominated by versions of a star.
-Closer study reveals that the star is part of a flag, the whole of which can be seen hanging vertically between windows and doorways in the lower middle photograph.
-This large flag has a blue triangle on one end that contains the white star and meets at angles with three red and two white bars.
+Five other pictures surround the central one, each containing versions of a star.
+A close look reveals that the star is part of the flag of Puerto Rico, seen hanging vertically between windows and doorways in the lower center photograph.
+The flag has a blue triangle containing the white star and connects with three red and two white stripes.
 Each of the other pictures is a variation of this photograph, which Sánchez took of a street mural in a Brooklyn neighborhood of New York City.
 He tore and pasted together segments to make new pictures, leaving evidence of white jagged tear lines.
-The images and their black background are layered over scrawled pink lines and a lacy red design that was transferred directly onto the photosensitive printing plate from a lace tablecloth.
-Other blue and yellow gestural marks have been added as highlights.
+He made a lacy red background pattern by transferring the design of a lace tablecloth directly onto the photosensitive printing plate.
+Pink, blue, and yellow gestural marks were added as highlights.

 Juan Sánchez has said, “I am one of millions of Puerto Ricans not born on Caribbean soil.
 Colonialism and poverty in Puerto Rico forced my parents to migrate to the United States, so that colonialism dictated the paradoxical status of making me North American born.
 Born and still living in Brooklyn, New York, I grew up to be an ethnically, socially, and politically conscious Puerto Rican.”
 Sánchez’ parents, Puerto Ricans of African descent, had emigrated to New York in search of better economic conditions.
 As a young boy, Sánchez was encouraged by his parents to pursue art.
 They were artists themselves who made popular religious artifacts.
 He first studied commercial art at the High School of Art and Design in Manhattan, and then entered the Cooper Union School of Art to study painting.
 He earned a Master of Fine Arts degree from the Mason Gross School of the Arts at Rutgers University.
 He resides in New York City, which has long been home to a large number of people from Puerto Rico in what are called “New Yorican” (or “NuYorican”) neighborhoods or barrios, and he has frequently expressed his support for modern-day independentistas who continue to raise the question of Puerto Rican statehood.
 He is a member of the Master of Fine Arts faculty of the Department of Art at Hunter College in New York City.